vascolleitao/las/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may set up SKL project locally.
+This is an example of how you may set up SKL locally.
-By cloning a local copy up and running follow these simple example steps.
+By cloning a local copy and running the following simple example steps.

 ### Prerequisites

-The prerequisite to install library the full libarary are:
+The prerequisite to install the library are:
 * C++ compiler with standard C++20

-Depending on the paralelization layer you may also need:
+Depending on the parallelization layer, you may also need:
 * OpenMP

 ### Installation